At what temperature does pure water boil at standard atmospheric ... | Study Prep in Pearson+

-At what temperature does pure water boil at standard atmospheric pressure (1 atm)?
+At what temperature does pure water boil at standard atmospheric pressure, expressed in kelvin?

 A